adamzvolanek/silver-barnacle/lecturebook/lectures/lecture05/section5_1.md

 When we use our computers, we have to login by putting in a PIN, password, or pattern, and we are then able to begin browsing the web, edit videos and photos, create art, write papers, or create an excel spreadsheet.
 This is all enabled to run on the [hardware](../hardware) of your computer by the operating system.
 It is the 'layer' in-between the electrical signals and what you see.
 Translating your actions (commands) to what the computer interprets, computes, and displays in-front of you.

-Within this section, we will scratch the basic surface of Linux, MacOS, Windows, and ChromeOS and outline differences and benefits to each.
+Within this section, we will scratch the basic surface of Linux, macOS, Windows, and ChromeOS and outline differences and benefits to each.

 ## Nerdy Linux